golanlevin/DrawingWithMachines/lectures/topics/gcode/README.md

 ## Generating G-code Files with Python

 [Here's a Python 3.10 program](python/lissajous-gcode.py), `lissajous-gcode.py`, for generating a Lissajous figure and exporting G-code.
-Note that this program records the design data to a pair of arrays, `x_vals` and `x_vals`, and then uses those arrays for both on-screen display and file export.
+Note that this program records the design data to a pair of arrays, `x_vals` and `y_vals`, and then uses those arrays for both on-screen display and file export.
 Code like `gcode_data.append(f"G1 X{gx} Y{gy} Z{Z_HI}")` uses Python *f-strings*, short for formatted string literals, to inject the numbers into a string:

 ```python